firoyj/CoinGecko-API-Docs-Project/README.md

 Thanks for checking it out!

-### Toolset:
+### Toolset

 - Studio 3T and DBeaver for JSON exploration
 - curl and Postman for API calls
-- Markdown and OpenAPI 3.0 for documentation
+- Markdown, JSON and OpenAPI 3.0 for documentation
 - Git and GitHub for version control
-- Python for basic API testing script (optional)
+- Python for basic API testing script

 ---
 ### Repo structure

+´´´
 /docs
   quickstart.md
   simple-endpoints.md